SoftwareBrothers/sb-starter-react-native/README.md

       react-native run-ios

 3. If you dont change native bindings/libraries, you can launch the app on simulator/device and use command `npm start` to launch metro bundler and refresh the app so that it can fetch latest JS package.

+4. Detailed instructions for environment setup are available on [the official documentation](https://facebook.github.io/react-native/docs/getting-started.html)

 ## What's inside